These brownies are gooey, fudgy and full of whisky soaked raisins for a flavour experience that will surprise you in the best way.

 - Stir in the raisin mixture, walnuts, and remaining 2 Tbs. whisky.

-- Pour into the prepared pan and spread to an even thickness.
+- Pour into the prepared pan and spread to even out.

-- Bake for 20 to 25 minutes, until firm to the touch.
+- Bake for 20 to 25 minutes, until barely jiggling in the center.

-- Cool and refrigerate.
-Before serving, cut into squares (easier if they are cold from the fridge).
-If desired, sift a fine layer of cocoa powder over the surface, brushing off the excess cocoa for a velvety finish.
+- Before serving, cut into squares (easier if they are cold from the fridge).
+If you want, sift a fine layer of cocoa powder over the surface, brushing off the excess cocoa for a velvety finish.